IIITLucknowSWEngg/CSAICSABTeam011/URD.md

 ### **Use Case 2: Seller Product Upload**
 - **Actors**: Seller
-- **Goal**: Allow sellers to upload new products to the platform.
+- **Goal**: Allow the seller to upload new products to the platform.
-- **Precondition**: Seller must have a registered account and be logged in.
+- **Precondition**: The seller must have a registered account and be logged in.
 - **Basic Flow**:
   1. Seller navigates to the product upload page.
   2. Seller fills in the product details (name, category, price, stock, images).